bitnami/containers/bitnami/nats-exporter/README.md

-# Bitnami package for NATS Exporter
+# Bitnami Secure Image for NATS Exporter

 ## What is NATS Exporter?